Young Farm (Florence, South Carolina)

 Young Farm is a historic farm complex and national historic district located near Florence, Florence County, South Carolina.
 The district encompasses 5 contributing buildings and 1 contributing structure associated with the dairy farm of Fred H. Young.
 The complex consists of a two-story frame main residence and a collection of outbuildings including a dairy barn, truck shed, cow shed, and silos.
 Fred H. Young, a farmer and partner in Young's Pedigreed Seed Farms, won regard throughout the South for his high-grade cottonseed and cattle.
+In July of 2024, the house was said to be too far gone to save and was torn down.

-It was listed on the National Register of Historic Places in 1983.
+It was listed on the National Register of Historic Places in 1983, and was delisted in 2025.